jedavidson/comp6771-notes/README.md

 ### Destructors

-Methods that are called when an object goes out of scope, which can be useful for cleaning up used resources (e.g. any pointers, opened files, locks, ...).
+Are functions that are called in the moment before an object goes out of scope, which can be useful for cleaning up used resources (e.g. any pointers, opened files or locks owned by the object).
 They should not throw exceptions.

 ```cpp
 class MyClass {